kezzyhko/maze-solving-prolog/README.md

 * Exactly one `start/2` rule, which defines on which cell maze starts.
 Usually it is `start(0, 0)`
 * Any amount of `o/2` rules.
 Defines the unpassable wall.
 * Any amount of `t/2` rules.
 Defined the end points of the maze.
 * Any amount of `h/2` rules.
 Defines the "teleport" field.
-Player can teleport to them from any distance, if such a field is on the same line with player.
-Also works diagonally.
+It is possible to teleport to such a field from any distance, if it is on the same line.
+Works diagonally.

-However, more than one `o/2`, `h/2` and/or `t/2` can’t be at the same coordinates
+However, more than one `o/2`, `h/2` and/or `t/2` can’t be at the same coordinates.